zxeenu/zxeenu/README.md

 ## 🚀 About Me

-- 🌱 I’m currently learning **PWA development with Remix, optimizing Laravel-Inertia projects, and refining my Docker setups**.
-- 👯 I’m looking to collaborate on **Go projects, distributed systems, and TypeScript-based web applications**.
+- 🌱 I’m looking to collaborate on **Go projects, event-based systems, and TypeScript-based web applications**.
 - 💬 Ask me about **Go, Laravel, Docker, TypeScript, or building maintainable, strongly-typed systems**.
 - 📫 How to reach me: **mohamed.ziaan.ahmd@gmail.com**
 - ⚡ Fun fact: **I love experimenting with containerized environments and strongly typed languages.**